hyperledger/indy-plenum/design/view-change.md

     - if _P_ from _n-f_ replicas with _h < k_ doesn't contain request with
       this sequence number it was certainly not ordered and authors of PBFT suggest to assign _null_ request to _k_

+  Since indy plenum performs dynamic validation of requests before sending or accepting pre-prepare this also should be done for all requests selected for ordering in new view.
+Those that fail validation were certainly not ordered in previous view so they should be also transformed to _null_ requests.
+Also when doing this validation uncommited state gets updated.

   If we got requests for all _k_ in _ck+1 .. ck+L_ we can send _NEW-VIEW_
   message.
 Goal of original approach was to get as many requests to new view as possible, but if we are okay with discarding requests that were not commited then we could truncate request list for new view on first _null_ request, since all later requests were certainly not commited either.

+  Side note: authors of PBFT papers don't rely on dynamic validation during pre-prepare as they solve abstract problem of making sure that all replicas of state machine receive same events in same order.
+If we abstract state from BFT protocol we can just move dynamic validation to execution step and treat failures as yet another transition (which doesn't actually change ledger).
+Also this approach can potentially increase throughput because we'll no longer need to wait for all previous requests during pre-prepare phase before continuing ordering.

 - When new primary decided on list of requests to get into new view it multicasts _NEW-VIEW(v+1, V, X)_ message, where _V_ is set of tuples _(i, vd)_ for each view-change certificate in _S_, and _X_ is a structure